ACL rehab

 We have witnessed several athletes try to return to their sport before restoring all their strength.
 Against our recommendations, these athletes returned to their sport with poor results.
 One young girl re-tore her ACL.
 Another gentleman winded up tearing his other ACL.
 Unfortunately, this happens all too often.

 You must commit yourself to getting strong.
 This takes time.
 Don’t rush back.
-Some athletes don’t build up enough strength until well after 1 year from surgery.
+Some athletes don’t build enough strength until after 1 year from surgery.
 Prehab, starting post-surgical rehab early, and taking your strength training seriously will set you up for success.
 Call our office to schedule an appointment with your physical therapist and get started on your road to recovery.

 ACL Surgery Rehab